mypappa/MDEF/docs/about/me.md

 - an alumni
 - an advocate

-[click](https://issuu.com/myrtopappa9/docs/portfolio) to view my architecture and urban design portfolio
+[click](https://issuu.com/myrtopappa9/docs/portfolio) to view my past-life architecture and urban design portfolio